 Progress on reforms

-Replacing existing financial assurance requirements with the Scheme will reduce the financial risk to Government in the event a holder of a resource authority or small scale mining tenure (holder) fails to meet their environmental and rehabilitation obligations.
+Commencement of the Scheme achieves the first major milestone of the Government’s broad reforms to improve rehabilitation of mined land on a progressive basis, rather than at the end of a mine’s life.
+The Scheme will reduce the financial risk to Government in the event a holder of a resource authority or small scale mining tenure (holder) fails to meet their environmental and rehabilitation obligations.
 Over time, abandoned mines will be rehabilitated and rehabilitation techniques will be improved through grants provided from the Scheme’s Financial Provisioning Fund.

-While this major milestone has been met, further reforms are still occurring.
-The final reform discussion paper on Managing residual risks in Queensland has been released for public comment.
-Please see the Managing residual risks in Queensland paragraph and submission below for further information and on how to provide a submission.
+While this milestone has been met, further reforms are still occurring.
+The final reform discussion paper on Managing residual risks in Queensland has closed for public comment and the Department of Environment and Science is considering the submissions.